ruiyangliu/.vim/README.md

 ## Setup

-Clone and move folder to ~/.vim
+1. Clone and move folder to ~/.vim
+2. mkdir colors
+3. Clone Theme and place it into colors
+4. mkdir bundle
+5. Clone Vundle and place it into bundle

 Theme: [vim-atom-dark](https://github.com/gosukiwi/vim-atom-dark)